August 16, 2024

-As summer slowly retreats and autumn starts and descends upon Berlin, it's time to savour the colourful season in the capital.
-Walks in colourful parks, tranquil wellness evenings, flying kites and exploring the sheer endless variety of museums and attractions as well as Berlin’s local and seasonal food culture make it easier to say goodbye to summer and its warmer days.
-Our autumn travel guide gives you the best travel tips on how to make the most of your trip - from historic sites to Berlin's museums and from unique experiences to a deep dive into German culture.
+Walks in golden parks, tranquil wellness evenings, flying kites and exploring the sheer endless variety of museums and attractions as well as Berlin’s local and seasonal food culture make it easier to say goodbye to summer and its warmer days.
+Our Berlin autumn travel guide gives you the best travel tips on how to make the most of your trip.

-Museum Island
+Explore the past on Museum Island

 Discover ancient Egyptian artifacts, portraits and sculptures of the 19th century at the Neues Museum, learn more about the glorious days of Athens at the Alte Nationalgalerie and discover fascinating exhibits from the Middles Ages to the 19th century at the Bode Museum.
-The Pergamon Museum is Berlin’s most visited museum and displays pieces from the Museum of the Ancient Near East and the Museum of Islamic Art while the Altes Museum made the rulers’ and princes’ Collection of Classical Antiquities available to the public.
+The Pergamon Museum (closed for renovations until 2027) is Berlin’s most visited museum and displays pieces from the Museum of the Ancient Near East and the Museum of Islamic Art while the Altes Museum made the rulers’ and princes’ Collection of Classical Antiquities available to the public.

 Distil your own personal gin

-Explore the German wellness culture
+Discover the German wellness culture

 Take a break from sightseeing by getting to know the German wellness culture in one of Berlin’s saunas.
 A lot of these spas consist of saunas, swimming pools, relaxation rooms and a wellness area.
 Vabali, in Moabit, offers 10 different saunas, each offering different treatments and soothing aromatherapy.